 Hikes/Snowshoes/Nordic Trips are $2 for members and $4 for nonmembers.

-Street rambles are $1 for members, and $2 for nonmembers.
+Street rambles are $1 for members and those 55 and over, and $2 for nonmembers.

 Backpack trips vary in cost.